Loading...

 As mentioned earlier clients in this scenario are using persistent sessions.
 In VerneMQ a persistent session exists only on the VerneMQ node where the client connected.
 This implies that if the client using a persistent session later reconnects to another node, then the session, including any offline messages, will be moved to the new node.
 This has a certain overhead and can be avoided if the load balancer in front of VerneMQ is using a session affine load balancing strategy such as IP source hashing to assign the client connecting to a node.
 Of course this strategy isn't perfect if clients often change their IP addresses, but for most cases it is a huge improvement over a random load balancing strategy.

 Somehow a system like this has to be deployed.
-How to do this will not be covered here, bit it is certainly possible to deploy VerneMQ using tools like Ansible, Chef or Puppet or use container solutions such as Kubernetes.
-For more information on how to deploy VerneMQ on Kubernetes check out our guide: VerneMQ on Kubernetes.
+How to do this will not be covered here, bit it is certainly possible to deploy VerneMQ using tools like, or or use container solutions such as Kubernetes.
+For more information on how to deploy VerneMQ on Kubernetes check out our guide: .

 You need to know about and configure a couple of Operating System and Erlang VM configs to operate VerneMQ efficiently.
-First, make sure you have set appropriate OS file limits according to our .
-Second, when you run into performance problems, don't forget to check the .
+First, make sure you have set appropriate OS file limits according to our guide here.
+Second, when you run into performance problems, don't forget to check the settings in the vernemq.conf file.
 (Can't open more than 10k connections?
 Well, is the listener configured to open more than 10k?)

 This is the number one topic to look at, if you need to keep an eye on RAM usage.